Student Counseling Services offers a variety of services to serve faculty and staff.

 The Office of Human Resources provides an Employee Assistance Program (EAP) which provides free, independent and confidential counseling services that are offered to all regular employees and/or their dependents.
-Those experiencing difficulties with stress, emotional problems, substance use and/or financial problems may find EAP services helpful.
+Those experiencing stress, emotional problems, substance use and/or financial problems may find EAP services helpful.

 Mental Health Emergencies

-If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member who is in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
+If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
 The caller will speak with trained staff specializing in working with families, loved ones and professionals seeking assistance for a person in need.
 This service is available 24 hours a day, 7 days a week.

 Wellness Resources and Programs